Class 1

 2019/20:

-Flat rate per week3.00
+Flat rate per week 3.00

-Small Profits Threshold (per annum)6,365
+Small Profits Threshold (per annum) 6,365

 2018/19:

-Flat rate per week2.95
+Flat rate per week 2.95

-Small Profits Threshold (per annum)6,205
+Small Profits Threshold (per annum) 6,205

 1. No Class 2 is due if the amount of trading profits assessable to income tax and Class 4 NIC is below this figure.
 However, a person might decide to carry on paying Class 2 voluntarily to accrue entitlement to the State Pension and entitlement to other benefits.